-Analysis Group is pretty prescriptive in terms of the careers that are open to its employees, depending on his or her level of education.
+Analysis Group is pretty prescriptive in terms of the careers that are open to its employees, depending on your level of education.
 If you are an undergraduate or a graduate, you will start out as an Analyst.
 At other firms, an MBA or Advanced Degree is a surefire way of getting hired into a more senior role, but relevant experience will also open that door to you.
-At Analysis Group, however, you simply will not get above the analyst pay grade without an MBA or a Ph.D.
+At Analysis Group, however, you simply will not get above the analyst pay grade without an MBA or a PhD.

 If you do have the requisite education, you will be hired as an Associate.
 From there, assuming all goes well, you will then become a Manager, then Vice President, followed by Principal and Managing Principal.

-Analysis Group alum have gone on to do a lot of different things because opportunities abound.
-Even though Analysis Group is somewhat boutique, the work they do is across a broad enough spectrum of industries and practice areas that you will not be pigeonholed in the same way you would be other boutique firms.
+Opportunities abound for Analysis Group alum.
+Even though Analysis Group is a boutique firm, the work it does is across a broad enough spectrum of industries and practice areas that you will not be pigeonholed in the same way you would be coming from other boutique firms.

-Compared to MBB, whose alumni often go on to become CEOs at household brand name companies, Analysis Group’s alum portfolio is not as impressive – but should be no means be disregarded.
-Having Analysis Group on your resume communicates a brand that conveys intelligence and a driven, high-performing nature.
+Compared to MBB, whose alumni often go on to become CEOs at brand name companies, Analysis Group’s alum portfolio is not as impressive – but should be no means be disregarded.
+Having Analysis Group on your resume conveys intelligence and a driven, high-performing nature.

 It’s often said that one year in consulting is worth three years in the industry, and working at Analysis Group is a valuable experience to have, no matter what you want to do after.